dumbPy/SceneR2/README.md

 * Change directory to repo with `cd SceneR2`
 * clone the anaconda environment with `conda env update`.
 This would take some time to download all the packages inside a new conda environment `scener2-env`.
 * Once new package environment is made, activate it with `conda activate scener2-env`
-* Not you can run the web app with
+* Now you can run the web app with
 ```
 $ cd SceneR2WebApp
 $ python manage.py runserver 0.0.0.0:8000